99 Homes: Release

 The film had its world premiere at the Venice Film Festival on August 29, 2014. and went on to screen at the Telluride Film Festival on August 30, 2014.
 As well as the Toronto International Film Festival on September 8, 2014.
 Shortly after, Broad Green Pictures acquired U.S distribution rights to the film.
 It went on to screen at the Sundance Film Festival on January 23, 2015.
 The film was released in a limited release on September 25, 2015.
 The film was released in the United Kingdom on September 25, 2015.

 Reception

 Critical response

-On Rotten Tomatoes the film has an approval rating of 93%, based on 160 reviews, with an average rating of 7.50/10.
-The site's critical consensus reads, "Fueled by powerful acting and a taut, patiently constructed narrative, 99 Homes is a modern economic parable whose righteous fury is matched by its intelligence and compassion."
-On Metacritic, the film has a score of 76 out of 100, based on 31 critics, indicating "generally favorable reviews".

 Richard Roeper of the Chicago Sun-Times called it "A provocative, visceral, sometimes heartbreakingly relevant drama/thriller."

-Guy Lodge of Variety magazine wrote: "This dynamically acted, unapologetically contrived pic reps the filmmaker’s best chance to date of connecting with a wider audience—one likely to share the helmer’s bristling anger over corruptly maintained class divides in modern-day America."
+Guy Lodge of Variety magazine wrote: "This dynamically acted, unapologetically contrived pic reps the filmmaker's best chance to date of connecting with a wider audience—one likely to share the helmer’s bristling anger over corruptly maintained class divides in modern-day America."